aiden1999/capstone/docs/planning.md

 Overall questions to ponder:

-> NS has a monopoly on the Dutch rail system:
+> NS has a monopoly on the Dutch rail system -
-> Are they better compared to other operators?
+> are they better compared to other operators?
 > And is Gouda a center of disruption?

 ### General dataset